ObinnaVic/library-management-system/README.md

 `PROJECT SUBMISSION OVERVIEW`

+`PLEASE NOTE:` Render is being used for api hosting and it is known to sleep down when requests are not made for awhile.
+In time of testing, Apis may not respond appropriately for the first few minutes.

 This is my submission project of a library management system which aids the effective management of a library, its operations, its members and its book catalogs using its functionalities.
 The current possible functionalities of the system which I was able to implement within the stipulated project timeframe is as follows;
 1. Registration of members, librarians and Admin.
 2. Login of members, librarians and admin.